✔ There are several free ways to protect your home

 Burglars are also more averse to stealing from you if you place enough obstacles in their way.
 Your garden is there to be beautiful, but it too can be a weapon in the war against intruders.
 Listen to the Metropolitan Police and keep your front hedges and walls under a metre tall, “so burglars have nowhere to hide.”

 You shouldn’t have a short back and sides, though – keep those hedges, fences or walls over 1.8 metres, and top them with trellis and spiky plants.
 The Met has even provided a list of recommended thorny plants, including Climbing Roses and Osmanthus.
-This will make your home a much less attractive proposition for most thieves, with ex-burglar Fraser agreeing that “prickly hedges are a major deterrent to burglars.”
+This will make your home a much less attractive proposition for most thieves, with ex-burglar Fraser agreeing.

 Make sure that your garden looks presentable and cared-for as well.
 This prevents any passing thieves from thinking that you’ve gone on holiday and left an easy target.